 How can I end a lease agreement?

-If the tenancy is:
+Under Oregon landlord-tenant law, if the tenancy is:

 - Month-to-Month: A 30-day advance written notice is required.

 - Week-to-Week: A 10-day advance written notice is required.